SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/README.md

 GCP must be prepared for the infrastructure state to be ensure by Terraform.
 This bootstrapping process will use manually run commands to create a dedicated GCP Project that will host the Terraform server.
 This Terraform GCP Project is a long lived home for Terraform.
 Because of this long lived status we can can wire up dedicated GCP Service Accounts.

 With a newly created Google Cloud, a beachhead must be established to enable the Foundation Layer to be ensured by Terraform.
-To accomplish this we will follow this excellent documentation from Google, [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) with a small change, naming the project "Operations".
+To accomplish this we will follow this excellent documentation from Google, [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) with a small change, naming the project "Operations" and adding a GCP Folder to contain the Ops environment.

+_This GCP bootstrapping will only be run once, manually, and never used again._

 ## The goal